 ToL addresses this challenge by offering a structured, proven method of developing not only the spirit, but also the practice of cooperation and collaboration among disparate, often conflicting governmental and corporate organizations involved in some of the most daunting national and international challenges.
 ToL was developed by the US Army to face the new set of global missions centered on close cooperation with military and civilian authorities involved in nation building, humanitarian aid, and disaster relief, and development of national stability in conflict or disaster-ravaged regions of the world.
-ToL has been operationally tested by the US European Command (EUCOM) and Army Europe, and is now being adapted for civilian operations by the Center for Collaborative Leadership in Healthcare.
+ToL has been operationally tested by the US European Command (EUCOM) and Army Europe, and is now being adapted for civilian operations by the Center for Collaborative Command and Leadership.

-In the end, it is not the plan to work together that is essential, but the practical ability to do so that assures success.
+In the end, it is not the plan to work together that is essential, but the practical collaborative ability to do so that assures success.

 The Center for Collaborative Command and Leadership aims to assist through research, education, and training in ToL the practical ability to work together, build effective high performing teams, and achieve consistent success despite often extreme austerity and hardship characteristic of post-disaster environments.